pawan495/ecommereceBE/README.md

 Any additional parameters you would like to add can be submitted for review.

 ## Help
-I got a help from AskBCS , some from module and google(https://www.google.com)
+I got a help from AskBCS(they give me awesome solution) , some from module and google(https://www.google.com)

 # License